seblammers/sebastianlammers.com/src/routes/posts/basic-data-stuff-in-js/+page.md

   });
 ```

-As with the other use of map() above, this let's us visit each entry in our array `data`.
+As with the other use of map() above, this let's us visit each entry in our array called `data`.
-Inside each of those entries *or rows of our table*, we define a new pair of a `key:` and a `value`.
+Inside each of those entries (*or rows of our table*), we define a new pair of `key:` and `value`.
-Sticking to the variable-naming of the data, we call our new colum `body_mass_kg` and define the values with the simple computation for each of the `row.body_mass_g`.
+Sticking to the variable-naming convention of this dataset, we call our new colum `body_mass_kg` and define the values with the simple computation for each of the `row.body_mass_g`.
 Notice that we `return` an **object** by wrapping our simple line in curly bois `{}`.
 If you console.log() the result of this operation, you'll see that we successfully converted all entries in our rows from grams to kilograms.
 But you'll also notice that all the other columns are gone.